wavecnct/docs/pages/platform/integrations/zapier.md

     <img src="/select-spreadsheet.png" alt="Choose Your Spreadsheet" width="500px"><br>

-    \***Note**: the sheet you select for this step should already exist in your Google Sheets account (visit <a href="https://support.google.com/docs/answer/6000292?hl=en&co=GENIE.Platform%3DDesktop#:~:text=Open%20the%20Sheets%20home%20screen,and%20open%20your%20new%20spreadsheet"> How to Create a Spreadsheet </a> to learn how to create a new spreadsheet on Google Sheets).
+    <span style="background-color: #FFE598; display: block; max-width: 100%; padding: 20px; text-align: center; "> \***Note**: the sheet you select for this step should already exist in your Google Sheets account (visit <a href="https://support.google.com/docs/answer/6000292?hl=en&co=GENIE.Platform%3DDesktop#:~:text=Open%20the%20Sheets%20home%20screen,and%20open%20your%20new%20spreadsheet"> How to Create a Spreadsheet </a> to learn how to create a new spreadsheet on Google Sheets).</span>

     C. Select a sheet from your spreadsheet that you want your information transcribed to.<br><br>

     <img src="/select-sheet.png" alt="Choose Desired Sheet" width="500px"><br>

-    \***Note**: Zapier uses the content in the first row of your spreadsheet to map contact information from Wave to the columns on your spreadsheet.
-We recommend choosing appropriate titles in the first row of your spreadsheet (e.g. first name, last name, etc.).\*
+    <span style="background-color: #FFE598; display: block; max-width: 100%; padding: 20px; text-align: center; "> \***Note**: Zapier uses the content in the first row of your spreadsheet to map contact information from Wave to the columns on your spreadsheet.
+We recommend choosing appropriate titles in the first row of your spreadsheet (e.g. first name, last name, etc.).\* </span>

     D. If your sheet is empty, you will receive an error message from Zapier.
 To circumvent, add headers to the first row of your document and press ‘Refresh Fields’ to load headers from your document.
 This should display corresponding fields from each cell in the first row of your spreadsheet.<br><br>